 The practice of individual user account sharing is prohibited.

-To avoid the untoward circumstances of account sharing, you should change your password immediately and be watchful for signs that someone else is using your account.
+To avoid the negative impact of account theft, you should change your password immediately and be watchful for signs that someone else is using your account.
+You should also enroll in the CWRU Multi-factor authentication systems, and use it where available, to protect your CWRU online access from password theft.

-AUP violations should be reported to your manager, department chair, or dean (as applicable) who will then have the option to notify Case Information Technlogy Policy(policy[at]case[dot]edu).
+AUP violations should be reported to your manager, department chair, or dean (as applicable) who will then have the option to notify CWRU Information Technology Policy(policy[at]case[dot]edu).
 Depending upon the severity of the violation (e.g. illegal activity, threats of violence, etc.), actions are taken that may include network triage.
-If an initial investigation produces evidence which indicates an AUP violation has taken place, Case ITS will work through the appropriate supervisory channels.
+If an initial investigation produces evidence which indicates an AUP violation has taken place, CWRU ITS will work through the appropriate supervisory channels.
 Sanctions for violations are clearly delineated in the AUP document.

-If you feel threatened or in personal danger by any online behavior from a Case user via Case IT systems, please call Case Protective Services at 368-3333.
+If you feel threatened or in personal danger by any online behavior from a CWRU user via CWRU IT systems, please call CWRU Police at 368-3333.

 The University may temporarily suspend or block access to an account prior to the initiation or completion of a disciplinary process when it reasonably appears necessary to do so in order to protect the integrity, security, or functionality of university or other computing resources or to protect the university from liability.

 The sharing of email and similar information is permitted, it is just the sharing of your user credentials that is prohibited.
-A viable alternative is to set email forwarding rules to the department assistant, or using a mailing list or personal alias to share specific incoming mail messages.
+The optimal approach to solve this issue is to set email delegation (search for 'Gmail Delegation' in the CWRU Help Desk site) to the department assistant, or using a mailing list or personal alias to share specific incoming mail messages.
+The ITS Help Desk can also assist users with account delegation.

-Your department chair cannot access your Case email, network backups, or local hard drive (without your cooperation) under the existing policies without first working through the recognized administrative processes for approval.
+Your department chair cannot (and is not permitted to) access your CWRU email, network backups, or local hard drive (without your cooperation) under the existing policies without first working through the recognized administrative processes for approval.
 For faculty, this would mean working through the dean of the pertinent school, then Chief Information Officer (CIO).
 For staff, Human Resources needs to be involved first and then the CIO is contacted.
-For graduate and professional school students, either the appropriate dean or Student Affairs would be required to request CIO approval.
+For graduate and professional school students, either the appropriate college dean or Dean of Graduate Studies would be required to request CIO approval.
 For undergraduate students, the Dean for Student Affairs would have to approve it before requesting assistance from the CIO.

 Any direct active monitoring of individuals by departmental staff without approval is considered to be a violation of the AUP as well.

-Routine monitoring means that network usage is noted, unusual connections (indicative of malicious outside users hijacking the current systems) may be investigated, and under those circumstances, email, voice mail, voice connections may be seen by authorized Case employees.
-The auditing of network and system logs, such as in HIPAA security rule requirements, is another example of routine monitoring.
-In the event law enforcement needs a right to access, the university cooperates with law enforcement authorities in consultation with the university counsel.
-There should be no expectation of an inherent right to privacy--such rights cannot be guaranteed within the myriad IT uses at Case.
-For example, it is possible that emails can be mis-directed or corrupted from a virus.
+Routine monitoring means that network usage is noted, unusual connections (indicative of malicious outside users hijacking the current systems) may be investigated, and under those circumstances, email, voice mail, voice connections may be seen by authorized CWRU employees.
+The auditing of network and system logs is another example of routine monitoring.
+In the event law enforcement needs access to university information, the university may cooperate with law enforcement authorities in consultation with the University office of General Counsel.
+There should be no expectation of an inherent right to privacy--such rights cannot be guaranteed within the myriad IT uses at CWRU.

-The only staff authorized to conduct direct active monitoring activities are in ITS, and then only with the focus of investigating a security issue or network use/misuse.
+The only staff authorized to conduct direct active monitoring activities are in the Information Security Office, and then only with the focus of investigating a security issue, an internal administrative action, or network use/misuse.

 P2P systems can use less bandwidth, enable faster file transfers, reduce redundancy, and enable peers to connect directly with one another without going through a central authority.
 The software for P2P systems do not have central file repositories neither do they have central authorities to verify the quality and legality of files within their systems.
 This shifts the burden of responsibility to users who must personally ensure that they only share and download safe and legal materials.